Chernobyl / Chornobyl

 In 2016, this was a difficult thing to explain to friends, family, and co-workers.
 “Who does that?” they no-doubt wondered.
 It may be hard to imagine in the wake of the HBO series and the tourism wave that followed that Chernobyl was ever a strange travel destination.
 But, yet it was, and only a few years ago….

 I don’t tell you this so you’d think that I am sort of clairvoyant or travel trend-setter; fact of the matter is I traveled to Chernobyl for two reasons: first, the original sarcophagus (cover, if you will) of Reactor Number Four -which was installed in late 1986- was about to be covered forever by the New Safe Confinement at some point in the very near future; and, second, I have read that the buildings in the area -particularly, Pripyat- are structurally on borrowed time.
-So it was, then, in November 2016 that I traveled to Kiev and onto rarely-trodden ground.
+So it was, then, in November 2016 that I traveled to Kyiv and onto rarely-trodden ground.

 Let me give you the bottom-line-up-front: if you are planning to visit the Exclusion Zone, I highly encourage you to opt for an overnight, if not multi-day, tour.
 There is so much to unpack here, especially if you are a photographer, that you’ll be wishing you had more time to explore.
 I did, and still do, wish I had a third day.
 I’ll also say for the reason I mentioned above: don’t hesitate, this fascinating place won’t be around for much longer.